evanagovino/evanagovino.github.io/about.md

 ### More Information

-Believer in big facts and low culture.
+Believer in high science and low culture.
 Former and hopefully future DJ.
-Reformed political junkie.
-Don't even bother asking.
+Reformed political junkie - don't even bother asking.

 I once spent an entire summer being terrified of AI.
 I'm still terrified, but if you can't beat 'em, join 'em.